JoePlusPlus/tinyMorph/README.md

 and will ultimately include a "research report" on all the variations we tested during the process.
 There might be a front-end to play with images.

-We will be using trensorflows pretrained models (like VGG-19) and make use of ImageNet for data of different sizes & categories.
+We will be using tensorflows pretrained models (like VGG-19) and make use of ImageNet for data of different sizes & categories.

 After that, we will move on to more experimental configs which have yet to be